 After downloading the app, you will find Off Camera in your Apple newsstand folder.
 You can play steaming HD video straight from the pages of the app, making this experience truly multi-media.

 Off Camera subscriptions available:

 1 year subscription: (22 issues/episodes): $49.99

-Available in the Apple App Store:
+Available in the Apple App Store and on Amazon: